-Learn how professionals use the best carpet cleaning methods to keep the carpet look new and fresh.
-Whether you decide to go with a professional carpet cleaning company such as Steam ‘n’ Dry Carpet Cleaning Auckland services 1987, in South Auckland, North Shore, East, West Auckland.
+Learn how we use the best carpet cleaning methods.
+In order to keep the carpet look new and fresh whether you decide to go with a professional carpet cleaning company such as Steam ‘n’ Dry Carpet Cleaning Auckland services 1987.
+In South Auckland, North Shore, East, and West Auckland.

-If you choose to apply a do it yourself DIY carpet cleaning project, there are a variety of cleaning and carpet cleaning methods that you can use.
+If you choose to apply a DIY carpet cleaning, there are various carpet cleaning methods that you can use.

-While in choosing the best cleaning methods for your home or office, you will need to understand different types of carpet cleaning methods for the better care of your carpets.
+While choosing the best cleaning methods for your property, you will need to know different carpet cleaning methods for better care of your carpets.

 This type is also known as hot water extraction.
 Steam cleaning is the most thorough method of carpet cleaning available.
-It is also the most recommended by most carpet manufacturers.
-This method uses very high-temperature steam to penetrate deep into your carpet fibres.
+It is the recommendation from carpet manufacturers.
+This method uses high temperatures to go deep into your carpet fibres.

-The steam is excellent for breaking up dirt in your fibres and killing a majority of the microscopic pests that find their way into your carpet.
-The main disadvantage is longer drying times than other methods.
+The steam is great to get dirt in your fibres.
+Furthermore, killing most of the pests that find their way into your carpet.
+However, the main disadvantage is longer drying times than other methods.

-Also known as hot water extraction or steam cleaning, the carpet is first pre-conditioned with a chemical reagent that liquefies soils and oil-based substances which may be present in the carpet fibres.
-Water is heated to a temperature near its boiling point and pressurised, then injected into the carpet.
-After about 10 to 15 minutes, the solution is vacuum cleaning.
+Also, termed as hot water extraction or steam cleaning.
+The carpet is first pre-conditioned with a chemical reagent that liquefies soils and oil-based substances present in the carpet fibres.
+Water is heated to a temperature near its boiling point and pressure, then inject into the carpet.
+After about 10 to 15 minutes, the solution is to do vacuum cleaning.

-Chemical reactivity facilitated by agitation with a grooming tool or extraction wand.
+Chemical reactivity by agitation with a grooming tool or extraction wand.

-Recommended by carpet manufacturers and industry cleaning experts and professionals
+It is the recommendation by carpet manufacturers and industry cleaning experts.

-Relatively long drying time can be reduced with the use of powerful equipment by competent technicians.
+Reduction of relatively long drying time with the use of powerful equipment.

 Unlike steam cleaning, this method uses very little to no water.
-The drying times are minimal to non-existent.
-Dry cleaning involves spreading a powdered solvent over the carpet and using a particular buffer to work it in.
-The carpet is then vacuum cleaned thoroughly.
-Dry cleaning is ideal for a quick surface cleaning but is nowhere near as thorough as the steam method.
+The drying times are indeed minimal to non-existent.
+Dry cleaning involves a powder form solvent and using a particular buffer to work it in.
+Also, clean the carpet with a vacuum thoroughly.
+Consequently, dry cleaning is ideal for a quick surface cleaning but is nowhere near as thorough as the steam method.

-A powder that has been mixed with special solvents and cleaning agents is spread over the carpet and then worked into the carpet fibres with a machine fitted with counter-rotating brushes.
+A mixture of powder with special solvents and cleaning agents coats over the carpet and then works into the carpet fibres with a machine having counter-rotating brushes.
 The powder absorbs soils in the carpet fibres.
-After it’s allowed to set on the carpet for 10 to 15 minutes, then vacuumed cleaned.
+After allowing it to set on the carpet for 10 to 15 minutes, finally vacuum and clean.

-A straightforward system with no specialised technical training required.
+It is a straightforward system with no special technical training as a requirement.

 The powder may be trapped in plush pile carpets and left to build up over time.

 Shampooing carpet consists of pouring a solution onto the brush of a buffer and working a small area at a time.
 Ideally, you would go over the regions 2-3 times for the best results.
-After shampooing the carpet is then vacuumed.
-Typically the solutions used for shampooing contain brighteners that can make your carpet look very good afterwards.
+After shampooing, consequently, vacuum the carpet.
+Typically the solutions for shampooing contain brighteners that can make your carpet look very good afterwards.

-The bonnet is a bit more effective than traditional shampooing brushes.
-Drying times with this method take around 30 minutes on average.
+The bonnet is a bit more effective than traditional brushes.
+Thus, drying times with this method take around 30 minutes on average.

-This carpet cleaning method is also commonly known as bonnet cleaning is used for routine light maintenance.
+This is also bonnet cleaning for routine light support.
 It can also be for regular carpet cleaning.
-The carpet is first vacuum cleaned, and then a chemical solution is sprayed on to it with a hand pump or electric sprayer.
-The answer is allowed to stay on the carpet for a suitable dwell or reaction time.
+Firstly, vacuum the carpet and then spray a chemical solution with a hand pump or electric sprayer.
+Finally, allow it to stay on the carpet for a suitable dwell or reaction time.

-The absorbent pad bonnet, which looks like a towel, is placed on the drive block of a rotary floor machine.
-Thus, spun over the carpet surface at 100 to 250 per minute.
-This action serves to impregnate the carpet fibres with the chemical solution and then pick it up with the soils afterwards.
+The absorbent pad bonnet, which looks like a towel, is placed on a rotary floor.
+Thus, it spun over the carpet surface at 100 to 250 per minute.
+This action soaks the carpet fibres with the chemical solution and then picks it up with the soils afterwards.

 It only cleans the top one-third of carpet fibres, incapable of reaching deeper down.

-Leaves dirt and chemicals to accumulate at the bottom of the carpet fibres.
+Also, leaves dirt and chemicals at the bottom of the carpet fibres.

 This method is similar to shampooing.
-The cleaning foam is worked into the carpet using a brush.
-Afterwards, the solution is left to dry for a couple of hours and then extracted with a vacuum.
+Pour the cleaning foam into the carpet using a brush.
+Afterwards, the solution is left to dry for a couple of hours and then do the extraction using a vacuum.

-A cleaning agent is applied to the carpet to help suspend dirt and debris in the carpet, which is then whipped into foam and worked into the carpet fibres with the rotating brushes of a particular machine.
+Apply a cleaning agent to suspend dirt and debris in the carpet.
+Whip into foam, and work into the carpet fibres with a special machine’s rotating brushes.

 Fast, simple to apply, and inexpensive.